arh-eu/gds-python-sdk/README.md

 The `ConsoleClient` is not made for embedded usage, as the sending and receiving methods are not outsourced to separate threads running endlessly with a possible queue behind them, sending messages and creating responses, and calling the appropriate callbacks.
 Therefore they will block the main thread until the timeout expires.

-Sending many requests in a very short timeframe could lead to unexpected behaviours here, as the order of the replies is not fixed, a request sent later might be processed before the one you sent first, therefore the replies will not arrive in the order of the requests.
+Sending many requests in a very short time frame could lead to unexpected behavior here, as the order of the replies is not fixed, a request sent later might be processed before the one you sent first, therefore the replies will not arrive in the order of the requests.

 If you want to use the client in a bigger application as a module, you should inherit the `WebsocketClient` class and customize it for your needs.